imgix/imgix-blueprint/README.md

 ## Web Proxy Sources

 Web Proxy Sources are very powerful parts of the imgix URL API.
-While Amazon S3 and Web Folder sources all assume the same origin.
-Web Proxy Sources are able to proxy any publicly-accessible URL.
+While Amazon S3 and Web Folder sources all assume the same origin, Web Proxy Sources are able to proxy any publicly-accessible URL.
 Because of this, imgix requires that all Web Proxy URLs be signed.

 This is also a point that can trip many library authors up.
 The URL-to-be-proxied is the path component of an imgix URL.
 While